 While not everyone has celebrated Juneteenth historically, students like Shaunee Miller are just beginning to discover its relevance.
 “I’ve only really started hearing about it recently,” Shaunee admits.
 “I’d love to learn more about how it’s celebrated.”

-Jasira Stidham, another junior, found out about the holiday in her youth, but it took on a new meaning later.
+Jasira Stidham, another student, found out about the holiday in her youth, but it took on a new meaning later.
 “I didn’t truly understand Juneteenth until I did my own research in 2020.
 Now, we celebrate it by watching classic Black cinema and attending local festivals,” she concluded.